In this financial wellness guide, you’ll learn the key areas to improve your financial health and wellbeing.

 A few years ago, we set out on the road to financial wellness to turn local money conversations into a national conversation on financial wellbeing.
 We learned that people define financial wellness as having enough to live comfortably, experience little financial stress, and time to enjoy life.

-During the road trips. we broke the taboo and shared financial struggles, discussed our lagging monthly income, and opened up about our stress levels.
+We broke the taboo during the road trips and shared financial struggles, discussed our lagging monthly income, and opened up about our stress levels.
 I discussed my financial journey, shared my bad credit score and credit card debt.
-I openly talked about my financial habits and shared my financial plan and the money management skills needed to get my financial life together.
+I openly talked about my financial habits and shared my financial plan and the money management skills needed to get my economic life together.

 Today, our mission continues to promote financial wellbeing.